dward2/BME547/syllabus.md

    project (ideally in the same commit).

-If the use of AI-generated code leads to a substantial similarity to other sources, and the documentation provided above is either missing, not complete, or is not compelling to show that the work was significantly and independently done by the student,  the submission will be considered a case of academic dishonesty.
+If the use of AI-generated code leads to a substantial similarity to other sources such as, but not limited to, work submitted by other students or other code found on the internet, and the documentation provided above is either missing, incomplete, or is not compelling to show that the work was significantly and independently done by the student,  the submission will be considered a case of academic dishonesty.
 NOTE:  The best way to prevent this from happening is to not use AI